-- Phosphate additives which are added to some foods during their processing to help keep the food moist, improve its texture or color, or to extend its shelf life. - Phosphate which occurs naturally in foods such as meat, milk and dairy products.
+- Phosphate additives which are added to some foods during their processing to help keep the food moist, improve its texture or color, or to extend its shelf life. - Phosphate which occurs naturally in foods such as meat, milk and nuts.

-Limiting dietary phosphate intake from food additives and reducing some naturally occurring sources can help prevent high blood phosphate levels and protect your child's bones and heart.
+Limiting dietary phosphate intake from food additives and reducing some naturally occurring sources can help prevent high blood phosphate levels and protect your bones and heart.